Sonia Gandhi elected unopposed to Rajya Sabha from Rajasthan | Politics

 Sonia Gandhi elected unopposed to Rajya Sabha from Rajasthan

-Congress leader Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on Tuesday.
+Congress leader Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on Tuesday, officials said.Bharatiya Janata Partys Chunnilal Garasiya and Madan Rathore were also elected unopposed to the Upper House from the state, Assembly Secretary Mahaveer Prasad Sharma said.

 - Country: